 I purchased the original Tortuga back in 2015 for my 2 week trip to South Africa/Botswana/Zimbabwe, I knew that my Gregory 75 Baltoro pack that I took on my RTW trip was too large of a bag.
 As an habitual over-packer I needed something that would fit the greatest amount for carry on, while also challenging myself to pack less.

 After a few weeks of deliberation and lots of time perusing the internet reading other backpack reviews I settled on the Tortuga Backpack.
 I first heard about Tortuga while listening to the Extra Pack of Peanuts podcast.
-I ended up getting 10% off the backpack because of the EPOP promo code (You should use it too!
-It’s EPOP).
 I’m 6’0″, 200 lbs in case you need a reference point.
 My girlfriend also purchased an original Tortuga Backpack after trying mine out.
-She is (~5’5″), she said it was fine and seemed to have the same feedback as me in terms of the Pros and Cons.
+She is (~5’5″), she said it was fine and seemed to have the same feedback as me in terms of the Pros and Cons listed below.

 For my take on the newly released Tortuga Setout Backpack, check out my review here.